Procurement playbook - How to drive custom deals on Azure Marketplace

 It's important to understand the basic concepts of Azure before using Azure Marketplace.
 These concepts include:

-• Billing accounts and subscriptions: A billing account manages your costs and invoices, while subscriptions are the operational entities on which your Azure resources run.
+Billing accounts and subscriptions: A billing account manages your costs and invoices, while subscriptions are the operational entities on which your Azure resources run.
 Each billing account has one or more subscriptions.
-It is important to note that having admin permissions to a billing account does not grant permission to its subscriptions, and vice versa.
+It is important to note that having admin permissions to a billing account doesn't grant permission to its subscriptions, and vice versa.
 These permissions are configured independently of each other.

-• To purchase a product from the marketplace (free or paid) requires deploying a resource and associating it with an Azure subscription.
+To purchase a product from the marketplace (free or paid), it requires that you deploy a resource and associate it with an Azure subscription.
 The Azure subscription is part of the primary billing unit on your invoice.
-Therefore, you must be a subscription owner or contributor to complete a purchase.
+So, you must be a subscription owner or contributor to complete a purchase.

-• Azure subscription and SaaS subscription are two different things.
+Azure subscription and SaaS subscription are two different things.
 An Azure subscription is an Azure construct for the purposes described previously.
-A SaaS subscription is a marketplace product that is purchased for a defined period of time and has its own life cycle and behavior.
-One Azure subscription can be used to purchase and manage multiple SaaS subscriptions.
+A SaaS subscription is a marketplace product that customers purchase for a defined period of time.
+It has its own life cycle and behavior.
+You can use one Azure subscription to purchase and manage multiple SaaS subscriptions.

-• When you ask for a private offer agreement with a publisher, you need to provide your billing account ID.
-The private offer applies to all the subscriptions under the billing account you provided.
+When you ask for a private offer agreement with a publisher, you need to provide your billing account ID.
+The private offer applies to all the subscriptions under the billing account you provide.

 This section provides an overview of the settings required to complete a purchase and how to find them.